top of page

 • Delay the same critical decisions until the opportunity evaporates.

-• Return to the same dead-end situations, convincing yourself this time, the outcome will be different.
+• Return to the same dead-end situations, convincing yourself that this time the outcome will be different.

 “Think about the times you have found yourself on the Grey Grid Roundabout.”